Krarilotus/Ascension/Documentation/AscensionGameplayGuide.md

 - The Pig is optimized to work on most maps and is the most versatile, he is very economy/offense focused, use him if you want to practice economy and defense
 - The Wolf works primarily on the dedicated AI maps, he is extremely defense focused, use him if you want to practice economy and sieging strategies

-All the other AIs are using Krarilotus' aggresive set and are not optimized to play Bootstrap.
+All the other AIs are using Krarilotus' aggresive set and are not optimized to play Ascension.

 Make sure the AI your are using is actually capable of playing the map first, as their limited framework can cause them to break on maps for human players.